rdbcache/rdbcache.github.io/about.md

 ---
 {% include JB/setup %}

-I am Sam Wen - an engineer with passion for writing code and building stuff on top of open source software.
-For the past few years, when I worked with in-memory cache and relational database, I often had the feeling that we are missing something that should already exist.
+I am Sam Wen - an engineer with a passion for writing code and building stuff on top of open source software.
+In my previous projects, when I worked with in-memory cache and relational database, I often had the feeling that we are missing something that should already exist.
 I have been searching for it on the Internet and have not found it.

 ### Use both redis and database at the same time in an easy way